 Another 2014 study showed that red ginseng supplementation increased antioxidant enzyme activity to help fight inflammatory and oxidative stress (23).

-Ginseng can help treat patients with COPD (Chronic Bronchitis and Emphysema)
+9. Ginseng can help treat patients with COPD (Chronic Obstructive Pulmonary Disease).

 Another 2011 study published in Respiratory Medicine examined all existing evidence regarding ginseng for COPD.
 They concluded that compared to no treatment, or treatment with standard medications alone, ginseng offered some additional improvement in the quality of life and lung function among patients with stable COPD (25).